qlibs/mp/README.md

     > When `NTEST` is defined static_asserts tests won't be executed upon inclusion.
     Note: Use with caution as disabling tests means that there are no gurantees upon inclusion that given compiler/env combination works as expected.

+- How `mp` compores to Reflection for C++26 (https://wg21.link/P2996):

+    > `mp` meta-programming model is very simpilar to P2996 and it's based on type erased info object and meta-functions. `mp` also supports all C++ standard library and since verion 2.0.0+ `mp` type names have been adopted to closer reflect the reflection proposal.

 - How to integrate with CMake/CPM?